LonaBam/alx-system_engineering-deveops/0x02-shell_redirections/README.md

-22-users_and_homes - This script displays all users and their home directories, sorted by users 100-empty_casks - This script finds all empty files and directories in the current directory and all subfolders 101-gifs - This script that lists all the files with a .gif extension
+22-users_and_homes - This script displays all users and their home directories, sorted by users 100-empty_casks - This script finds all empty files and directories in the current directory and all subfolders 101-gifs - This script that lists all the files with a .gif extension 102-acrostic - This script decodes acrostics that use the first letter of each line 103-the_biggest_fan - This script parses web servers logs in TSV format as input and displays the 11 hosts or IP addresses which did the most requests